remediios/vista/README.md

 ## Contact

-For any questions or feedback, please reach out to [my email](miguelremediioss@gmail.com).
+For any questions or feedback, please reach out to `miguelremediioss@gmail.com`.